Hello-Ship-Code/chat-app/README.md

 3. **Environment Setup:**

-   - Create a `.env` file in the backend directory and configure your environment variables (e.g., database URL, API keys for map services).
+   - Create a `.env` file in each microservice directory and configure environment variables (e.g., database URLs, API keys for map services).
-   - Similarly, configure environment variables for the web and mobile parts as needed.
+   - Similarly, set up environment variables for the web and mobile parts.

 4. **Run the Application:**

-   - **Backend:**
+   - **Start Backend Microservices:**
+     Launch each service (consider using Docker Compose or a process manager like PM2 for multi-service orchestration)
      ```bash
-     npm start
+     npm start  # Run in each service folder, or use your orchestration setup
      ```
    - **Web Frontend:**
      ```bash